hipe/tmx/task/doc/issues/004-eventpoint.md

 is held on to. for each option that is parsed hold onto the fact that it is parsed and the array of args passed to its callback (zero or one arg).

+## understanding the model: agent profile

+what we call an "agent" is (EDIT)

+=> agent profiles are not agents